ODS: A self-reporting system for radio telescopes to coexist with adaptive satellite constellations: Introduction

-Satellites have always been challenging to this approach, because they can potentially pass close to the ``boresight'' of a radio telescope, the direction that a telescope is looking at any particular moment.
-When there were just a few satellites in orbit, or even a few hundred, the problem remained manageable, while still presenting major challenges .
-The rise of large constellations consisting of hundreds to thousands of satellites, such as SpaceX's Starlink and Eutelsat's OneWeb, covering a large region of the sky, has added a new challenge when using these telescopes to detect faint radio signals coming from the solar system, the Milky Way and beyond \cite{walker2020satcon1, boley2021satellite}.
-Although radio observatories have been located in remote locations over the past half century, many of these regions overlap with rural areas that the federal government has highlighted as needing broadband coverage \cite{prieger2013broadband, read2022broadband}.
-It is clear that these space-to-ground transmission systems can be an excellent, economical way to provide broadband internet access to rural communities while at the same time presenting major challenges to sensitive telescope receivers.
+The rise of large Non-Geostationary Orbit (NGSO) constellations consisting of hundreds to thousands of satellites at the Low-Earth Orbit (LEO; at typical altitudes of 400-800~km) occupying many points in the sky, such as SpaceX's Starlink, Eutelsat's OneWeb, Amazon's Kuiper, and AST SpaceMobile, has added a new challenge to radio telescopes for detecting faint radio signals coming from the solar system, the Milky Way, and beyond \cite{walker2020satcon1, boley2021satellite}.
+Although radio observatories have been located in remote locations over the past half century, many of these regions overlap with rural areas that the US federal government has highlighted as needing broadband coverage \cite{prieger2013broadband}.
+The global coverage of these LEO NGSO systems provides an excellent and economical way to provide broadband internet access to rural communities.
+Yet the increasing number of satellites pose increased risk to sensitive telescope receivers.

+A small fraction of these satellites will occasionally pass close to or cross the telescope's boresight, or the center of its FOV.
+Their downlink (DL) beams could directly illuminate where the telescope's pointing at in the sky.
+Such a main-beam-to-main-beam interaction can potentially saturate, damage, or even destroy sensitive telescope receiver components such as frontend (FE) low-noise amplifiers (LNAs).
+Emission from NGSO satellites can drive the telescope FE electronics into non-linear regime, resulting in gain compression, increased electronic noise, or generation of intermodulation products.
+Each of these can corrupt the clean data channels in the RAS spectrum (both protected and unprotected bands).
+If the FE electronics are not affected, the backend analog-to-digital converter (ADC) electronics could nevertheless be saturated, which would increase the noise floor or manifest extra out-of-band emission.

-Although many passive RFI mitigation techniques, such as kurtosis-based RFI flagging \cite{nita2010generalized}, real-time tracking and canceling of terrestrial RFI sources \cite{hellbourg2014reference}, and machine learning classification \cite{vos2019generative}, have had some success in removing RFI from scientific data, RFI-free radio spectrum for astronomical research has been increasingly precious and diminishing resource \cite{van2009radio, walker2020satcon1}.
-It is imperative to adopt an agile spectrum access framework allowing multiple spectrum users (passive and active) to be mutually aware and share their respective licensed and unlicensed bands efficiently.
+Although many passive RFI mitigation techniques, such as kurtosis-based RFI flagging \cite{nita2010generalized}, real-time tracking and canceling of terrestrial RFI sources \cite{hellbourg2014reference}, and machine learning classification \cite{vos2019generative}, have had some success in removing RFI from scientific data, RFI-free radio spectrum for astronomical research has become an increasingly precious and diminishing resource \cite{van2009radio, walker2020satcon1}.
+Nonetheless, these other techniques do not mitigate the risk of telescope hardware damage.
+It is imperative to adopt an agile spectrum access framework allowing passive and active spectrum users to be made aware and avoid one another to share their respective licensed and unlicensed bands efficiently.